Femi1992/catsrus/README.md

 2. Or, if option 1 is unfeasible, zip up all your code (please do not include `node_modules`!) and send it via email to tech@katkin.com

 We would also appreciate it if you can write a sentence or two about what you think of this test and/or and how we could improve it.

+# SETUP

+From the root of the project run
+1. make install-backend
+2. make install-frontend

+# Run tests

+make test-backend

+# Start app

+make start-app